 - .
 Incorrect use of the electric windows can result in injury. - Never close the tailgate without observing and ensuring it is clear, to do otherwise could cause serious injury to you and third parties.
 Make sure that no one is in the path of a window. - .
 Always take the vehicle key with you when you leave the vehicle. - Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
-The misuse of the keys, for example, by children, may result in serious injury and accident. - .
-The engine may accidentally be started and be out of control. - If the ignition is switched on, the electric equipment could be activated with risk of injury, for example, in the electric windows. - The doors can be locked using the remote control key.
-This could make the aid difficult in an emergency situation. - Always take the key with you when you leave the vehicle.
+The misuse of the keys, for example, by children, may result in serious injury and accident. - The engine may accidentally be started and be out of control. - If the ignition is switched on, the electric equipment could be activated with risk of injury, for example, in the electric windows. - The doors can be locked using the remote control key.
+This could make the aid difficult in an emergency situation. - .
+Always take the key with you when you leave the vehicle. - The electric windows are only deactivated on switching the ignition off and opening any of the doors.